Word-based SMT -- part 2

 In this part we will see what happens with words that are unknown, that is, that are not in the TM.
 We will focus on two sentence pairs:

-Kim ställer ett brandgult block på det gröna fältet
+Kim ställer ett brandgult block på det gröna fältet Kim puts an orange block on the green field |

-hon ställer 2 blåa block på ett fält
+hon ställer 2 blåa block på ett fält she puts 2 blue blocks on a field |

-The unknown words are transferred as is by the decoder.
-This is a standard procedure in MT systems.
-Thus, focus on the translations chosen for the words surrounding the unknown words.
 Run the decoder on these two sentences and study the results.
 For this task it si not meaningful to look at the average rank, but you should focus on the actual translations, especially the highest ranking option.

 In your report: